cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 Worms University of Applied Sciences, contact: wendzel (at) hs-worms (dot) de

 ## Introduction
 This is a open online course for network covert channels.
 The course contains video material and slides that I use in my undergraduate and graduate courses at Worms University of Applied Sciences, Germany.
-I also used it at other universities, summer schools etc. over the years.
+(I recorded the videos anyway, so why shouldn't I make them public.)
+I also used the slides at other universities, summer schools etc. over the years.

 *Note:* More material will be added.
 You can always find the latest version of my slides here, as I updated these slides over the years and will continue to do so.
 Feel free to use my slides in your own class.